MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ---
 title: Test your form-processing model -  AI Builder | Microsoft Docs
-description: Provides steps to test your form-processing model in AI Builder.
+description: Walks you through the steps to train, validate, and test your form-processing model in AI Builder.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps